VuMinhCong/VuMinhCong/README.md

 - ✍ I'm a student of: [Hanoi University of Science and Technology](https://soict.hust.edu.vn) (HUST).

-- 🌱 I’m currently learning Japanese and other IT skills.
+- 🌱 I’m currently learning Japanese, English and other IT skills.

 ## 📫 How to reach me: